Upcoming Rides, Attractions, Refurbishments, and More!

 Concept Art | Image © Disney

-The Polynesian Resort is set to expand with the addition of a new Disney Vacation Club “Island Tower” in December 2024.
-This expansion will bring new rooms and enhanced amenities to one of Disney’s most beloved resorts.
+The Polynesian Resort expanded in 2024 with the addition of a new Disney Vacation Club “Island Tower” which opened on December 17, 2024.
+This expansion brings new rooms and enhanced amenities to one of Disney’s most beloved resorts.
 Families and couples seeking premium accommodations with a South Pacific flair will have even more reason to visit this tropical paradise.

-The Polynesian Resort has always been one of my favorite Disney Deluxe Resorts, and I’m excitedly waiting to see how this expansion will turn out.
+The Polynesian Resort has always been one of my favorite Disney Deluxe Resorts, and I’m excited about how this expansion has turned out.
 With this expansion, we’ll have more opportunities to explore the lush landscapes and immersive theming of this resort.
 The thought of enjoying the fireworks from an infinity-edge pool overlooking the Magic Kingdom is a dream I can’t wait to see become a reality.

 1900 Park Fare